German submarine Deutschland: First journey

 Deutschland waited a week at Heligoland after the announced sailing date to avoid enemy patrols.
 She submerged for only 90 mile of the 3800 mile outbound voyage.
-She did not enter the English channel but took a northern passage around Scotland.
+Deutschland did not enter the English channel but took a northern passage around Scotland.
 At about 600 nmi off the Virginia capes lookouts sighted a possible hostile ship so that Deutschland submerged, altered course back to sea and then approached submerged until about 100 nmi of the Chesapeake Bay entrance.
 At 1:20 a.m. on 9 July Cape Henry was sighted and contact made with the Eastern Forwarding Company tug Thomas Timmins which had been specially altered to tow Deutschland alongside and been waiting some days.
 At 11:00 p.m. on 9 July 1916 the two vessels reached Baltimore.
 She arrived at the Quarantine anchorage off of Marley Neck, Anne Arundel county, just outside of what was then Baltimore city limits. after just over two weeks at sea.
 A photograph by Karle Netzer was made the next morning, 10 July. (erreichte Baltimore Hafen 10 Juli 1916).
 During their stay in Baltimore, the German crewmen were welcomed as celebrities for their astonishing journey and even taken to fancy dinners and an impromptu volksfest in the southwest part of the city.
 American submarine pioneer Simon Lake visited Deutschland while she was in Baltimore, and made an agreement with representatives of the North German Lloyd line to build cargo submarines in the US, a project which never came to fruition when the United States declared war on Germany in early April, 1917.

 She stayed at Baltimore until 2 August, when she sailed for Bremerhaven, arriving on 24 August with a cargo of 341 tons of nickel, 93 tons of tin, and 348 tons of crude rubber (257 tons of which were carried outside the pressure hull).
 Her cargo was valued at $17.5 million, several times the submarine's construction costs.
 She had traveled 8450 nmi, having been submerged for 190 nmi of them.

+The successful completion of this first voyage was commemorated with a tongue-in-cheek medal created by German artist Ernst Zehle, with a dedication to the British Lord Robert Cecil, responsible for the blockade, on the front.
+On the reverse is a beaver swimming under some fishermen's nets with the phrase "Don't go over!
+Go under!"